alberthun/legacy-sense-docs/guides/002-sdks/001-ios-sdk.md

 ```objc
 [SGSDK saveCoreDataContext]
 ```
+***

-### SDK functonalities
+### Reach Functionalities
-Reach provides following methods to expose it's dfferent functionalities-
+Reach provides the following methods to expose various functionalities.

+#### Starting Reach

-Enable SDK only after initialization of SDK is successful
+You should enable the SDK only after initialization of SDK is successful.

 To start Reach sensors, call `enable`
 ```objc